 Estimated reading time: 6 minutes

-This grateful holiday is late this year, which means Christmas is right on its heels.
+This special holiday is late this year, which means Christmas is right on its heels.

 For churches, Christmas and Easter are two of the busiest times of the year.

-This is partly due to the reality that many people only attend church on these two holidays.
+This is partly because many people only attend church on these two holidays.

 Churches Need Lots of Help at Christmas!